MS-13: Attempts at suppression

-In January 2021, Acting United States Attorney General Jeffrey Rosen announced terrorism charges against fourteen MS-13 leaders known as “Ranfla Nacional” imprisoned in El Salvador.
+In January 2021, Acting United States Attorney General Jeffrey Rosen announced terrorism charges against fourteen MS-13 leaders known as "Ranfla Nacional" and imprisoned in El Salvador.

-In June 2022 during the 2022 Salvadoran gang crackdown, one of the gang's leaders, César Alfredo Romero Chávez, was sentenced to 1,090 years imprisonment in El Salvador after being convicted of 24 counts of aggravated homicide between 2017 and 2018.
-He was sentenced to 20 years for each case.
+In June 2022 during the 2022 Salvadoran gang crackdown, one of the gang's leaders, César Alfredo Romero Chávez, was sentenced to 1,090 years imprisonment in El Salvador after being convicted of twenty-four counts of aggravated homicide between 2017 and 2018.

+By 2025 January 2025 over 80,000 Salvadorans had been detained during the "State of Exception" crackdown, with 8,000 of those found innocent and released, and 15,000 gang members incarcerated in a newly built Terrorism Confinement Center.

+In June 2025, ProPublica reported that U.S. extradition requests of MS-13 leaders whom investigators considered to be potential witnesses had been blocked by Nayib Bukele's government.
+The outlet also reported that a U.S. multiagency law enforcement team, Joint Task Force Vulcan, had previously suspected that United States Agency for International Development (USAID) funds to El Salvador had been diverted and laundered in order to benefit MS-13 leaders, and submitted a request to review U.S.-based financial records for possible evidence of corruption.

 U.S. pursuit of Yulan Adonay Archaga Carias

 On November 3, 2021, the Federal Bureau of Investigation issued a press release stating that Yulan Adonay Archaga Carias was being added to the FBI's list of Top Ten Most Wanted Fugitives with a $100,000 reward for information leading to his capture.
 Archaga Carias is the alleged leader of MS-13 for all of Honduras.
 According to the FBI, Archaga Carias is charged federally in the Southern District of New York with racketeering conspiracy, cocaine importation conspiracy, and possession and conspiracy to possess machine guns.